lucylow/bitmind-adk-agents/IMPROVEMENTS_COMPLETE.md

 ## Summary

-I've successfully researched and implemented comprehensive improvements to your BitMind codebase following Stacks and Hiro best practices.
+I've successfully implemented comprehensive improvements to your BitMind codebase using ADK-TS AI-agents from IQ AI.
 All changes are optimized for maximum hackathon scoring across the four judging criteria.

 ---